 Turn off the heat and allow the vegetables to cool down.

-First grind the spices to a coarse powder.
+First grind the spices to a coarse powder in a blender.

-Add cooked vegetables, pulse just twice or thrice and transfer the chutney to a bowl.
+Add cooked vegetables, pulse just twice or thrice and transfer the chutney to a serving bowl.

-Enjoy eggplant chutney/vankaya pachadi with chapathi or hot steamed rice and pappu.
+Enjoy eggplant chutney/vankaya pachadi with chapathi or any Indian meal.

 Feel free to use small aubergines.